Biology

 Enrollment

-Once you are admitted to this program, you have to accept your study place in your applicant account.
-Subsequently you have to submit your certified paper copies for enrollment and pay the semester fees.
-All relevant information will appear in your TUMonline applicant account.
-See here for details on the enrolment process and here for the glossary of documents.
+After admission to the program, the study place must be accepted in the applicant's account, the application for enrollment has to be signed and uploaded together with the missing documents for enrollment.
+And also the semester fees must be paid.
+All relevant information is displayed in the TUMonline applicant account.
+See here for details on the enrollment process and here for the glossary of documents.

 Degree program documentation